StockNews.com Initiates Coverage on Altisource Asset Management (NYSE:AAMC)

-StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research report issued to clients and investors on Sunday.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research report issued on Friday.
 The brokerage set a “hold” rating on the stock.

-Altisource Asset Management Corporation, an asset management company, provides portfolio management and corporate governance services to institutional investors in the United States.
+Altisource Asset Management Corporation is an asset management company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.

 - Get a free copy of the StockNews.com research report on Altisource Asset Management (AAMC)